somso2e/somso2e.github.io/_pages/cv.md

             <ul>
                 <li>Cleaned and structured the dirty data provided by the LEMON dataset using python</li>
                 <li>Proposed different data structures for training the model</li>
-                <li>Attempted multiple CNN and LSTM-CNN for achieving a working model (has not achieved a working model yet) </li>
+                <li>Attempted multiple CNN and LSTM-CNN models for achieving low error result (A working model has not been achieved as of yet) </li>
                 </ul>
             <b>
 Development of the Game of Tetris with a Custom Game Engine Using OpenGL in C++  </b>